Classic creamy and tangy lemon bars with a sweet buttery shortbread crust.

 - 1 cup (2 sticks/227 g) cold butter, cut into small cubes

-- ⅔ cup freshly squeezed lemon juice (about 4 lemons for zest and juice)
+- 1 cup freshly squeezed lemon juice (about 4 lemons)

 - Note: The filling should be poured on a warm crust, so make sure that by the time the crust is warm, the filling is ready.

-- Preheat oven to 350F/180C degrees.
+Preheat oven to 325F/160C degrees.
 Grease or line a 9×13-inch pan with parchment paper or foil, leaving enough overhang on the sides for lifting the bars out of the pan after baking.
 Set aside.

-- To make the shortbread crust: Process flour and sugar in a food processor until combined.
-Add butter and pulse until mixture becomes crumbly and resembles coarse meal.
+To make the shortbread crust: Process flour, sugar, and salt in a food processor until combined.
+Add butter and vanilla and pulse until mixture becomes crumbly and resembles coarse meal.
 Alternatively, you can crumble all the ingredients together in a bowl using a pastry cutter.
 Sprinkle mixture into prepared pan and press firmly into an even layer.
-Bake for about 20 minutes, until the edges are slightly browned.
+Bake for 18-20 minutes, until the edges are very slightly browned.
 Allow to cool on a wire rack just until warm, meanwhile make the filling.

-- To make the filling: In a large bowl, whisk together eggs and sugar until combined.
-Add lemon juice and zest and whisk to combine.
+To make the filling: In a large bowl, mix together sugar and lemon zest until well combined.
+Add eggs and whisk well until combined.
+Mix in lemon juice.
 Add flour and whisk until smooth.
 Pour into warm crust.
-Bake for about 20 minutes, just until set and filling feels slightly firm to the touch.
-Allow to cool completely on a wire rack in room temperature, then refrigerate for at least 2 hours or until completely set.
+Bake for 22-25 minutes, just until set and filling feels slightly firm to the touch.
+Allow to cool completely on a wire rack in room temperature, then refrigerate for at least 2 hours (preferably more or overnight) or until completely set.
 Then, lift the bars out of the pan using the parchment paper and cut into squares.
 Dust with powdered sugar.

 -Bars are best the same day they are made (the crust will slightly soften after that), but will keep 3 days in the refrigerator.

--You can half the recipe and use an 8×8-inch pan.
-Bake crust for about 15 minutes, then bake bars with the filling for 17-20 minutes.
+-To halve the recipe use an 8x8-inch pan and halve each of the ingredients.
+Bake crust for 15-17 minutes, then bake bars with the filling for 18-20 minutes.